When the media comes to your website looking for your media kit, what will they find?

 - Why you don't (necessarily) have to create this from scratch

-- Why you need them
+- How you can collect them

-PART SIX: Packaging Your Book Excerpt
+PART SIX: Packaging Your Book Excerpt (CLICK HERE)

 - Why the excerpt complements everything else in your media kit